kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 ### Recap for August 14th

-Today 3 beginner Scratch students worked on an easy Cat Training project, based on a  student's original project. we taught the cat to sit, lie down, run, and roar.
+Today student H worked on an easy Cat Training project, based on a  student's original project.
+We taught the cat to sit, lie down, run, and roar.

 {% include zakviewer.html Name="Cat Training" ID="https://scratch.mit.edu/projects/560505433" caption="" %}